ionut88/sonar-scan/README.md

 https://github.com/bcaudan/node-sonar-scanner

-This library is not updated currentlly for a few years but we need & support it
+This library is not updated for a few years but we need & support it